mdeweerd/zha-toolkit/README.md

 where the "hard tricks" for providing services and accessing ZHA functions were implemented/demonstrated.
 The original codeowners were "[dmulcahey](https://github.com/dmulcahey)" and "[Adminiuga](https://github.com/adminiuga)".

+The znp and ezsp backup core code is work originally created by @puddly either available in the official `zigpy/zigpy_znp` repository or the `pudly/bellows` fork.

 The initial purpose of this fork was mainly to add custom attribute writes, custom reporting and more binding possibilities.